-Put the corned beef, beef broth, stout, onion, garlic, and bay leaves in to the pressure cooking pot.
+Cook meat: Put the corned beef, beef broth, stout, onion, garlic, and bay leaves into the pressure cooking pot.
 Lock the lid in place.
 Select High Pressure and set the timer for 90 minutes.
 Once done, allow a natural pressure release for 10 minutes, and then do a quick pressure release to release any remaining pressure.

-Add the potatoes to the cooking pot, cover, and cook on high pressure for 3 minutes.
-Release pressure so you can open the lid, add the carrots and cabbage, and then cook on high pressure for 1-2 minutes (depends on how soft you like your carrots).
+Cook potatoes: Add the potatoes to the cooking pot, cover, lock lid in place, and cook on high pressure for 3 minutes.
+Instant release pressure so you can open the lid, add the carrots and cabbage, and then cook on high pressure for 1-2 minutes (depends on how soft you like your carrots).
 Quick release pressure when done.

-To serve, arrange the cabbage, potatoes, and carrots on a platter.
+Serve: To serve, arrange the cabbage, potatoes, and carrots on a platter.
 Slice the corned beef against the grain and add to the platter.
-Ladle the cooking liquid into a gravy boat and serve along side meal.
+Ladle the cooking liquid into a gravy boat and serve alongside the meal.